pinkkila/words/README.md

     npx expo start
    ```

-3. You need OpenAi API key if you wanna use GPT-version of the game.
+Optional: You need an OpenAI API key to use the GPT version of the game.